-Since its inception in 2010, i.d.e.a.WF has awarded more than $300,000 in cash and about a half million of in-kind services to over thirty different winners.
-Almost seventy percent of these small businesses are still operating in the Wichita Falls area, employing local people, and bringing revenue to our community.
+Since its inception in 2010, i.d.e.a.WF has awarded more than $750,000 in cash and prizes to 37 different winners.
+The majority of these small businesses are still operating in the Wichita Falls area, employing local people, and bringing revenue to our community.
 Previous winners credit i.d.e.a.WF for much of their success and some acknowledge that without the program their business would not have opened.

-Participants in i.d.ea.WF will be led through the business planning and startup or expansion processes.
-Six orientation sessions, as well a series of seven unique seminars will teach entrepreneurs exactly what they need to do to plan their business, conduct market research, make sales and financial forecasts, market their companies, pitch to investors, keep accurate business records, understand those records, and pitch their plan to investors. i.d.e.a.WF is funded in part by the Wichita Falls Economic Development Corporation and overseen by Lalani Center for Entrepreneurship and Free Enterprise, which is located in the Dillard College of Business Administration at MSU Texas.
-The purpose of i.d.e.a.WF is stimulate the local economy by providing funding and other resources to entrepreneurs in Wichita Falls.
+Participants in i.d.e.a.WF will be led through the business planning and startup or expansion processes.
+Six orientation sessions, as well a series of six unique seminars will teach entrepreneurs exactly what they need to do to plan their business, conduct market research, make sales and financial forecasts, market their companies, pitch to investors, keep accurate business records and understand those records. i.d.e.a.WF is funded in part by the Wichita Falls Economic Development Corporation and overseen by the Lalani Center for Entrepreneurship and Free Enterprise, which is located in the Dillard College of Business Administration at MSU Texas.
+The purpose of i.d.e.a.WF is to stimulate the local economy by providing funding and other resources to entrepreneurs in Wichita Falls.
 Winners can use their funds to open new businesses or expand existing businesses.